-When a friend had told me that northern Spain is “basically like Scotland”, I didn’t think he meant it so literally.
+When a Galician friend told me that northern Spain is “basically like Scotland”, I didn’t think he meant it so literally.

 The region is known for its verdant landscapes, rocky shores, and unpredictable rainy weather, which you may not usually associate with Spain.
-But it also happens to have deep Celtic roots, and people even play the bagpipes.
+It also happens to have deep Celtic roots, and people even play the bagpipes.

 Now I find myself in a local dive in A Coruña, a city in the northwestern tip of Spain, where the bartender has just commenced an old Celtic incantation.